Xacfran/Genome-Annotation-with-Braker3/README.md

 The other sections of the help page contain arguments related to how you want the algorithm to behave.
 I reccommend you have a close look to all of them, especially if you are performing a genome annotation in non-model organisms.
 The arguments we are using from all of those options are `--softmasking` which indicates the gene finders that we have marked repetitive regions in the DNA with lowercase letters (a,t,c,g); `--threads` to speed up the process using all cores available.
 I use `$SLURM_NTASKS` in there because it takes the number that we provide in `#SBATCH --ntasks=36` and uses all those processors by default.
 Finally, `--gff3` is a personal preference to get a `GFF3` besides the `GTF` file that BRAKER3 gives as default.
 For me, it is more convenient to transform GFF3 files into various formats and extract relevant information.

 This example took around 7 hours to complete, so make sure you start working on it soon!
-If you are wondering wheher or not BRAKER3 completed its job succesfully, besides the `braker.gtf`, `braker.aa` and `braker.codingseq` files you will find in your `myo_myo` directory, you can also open the `err` file and will notice in the last lines the following:
+If you are wondering wether or not BRAKER3 completed its job succesfully, besides the `braker.gtf`, `braker.aa` and `braker.codingseq` files you will find in your `myo_myo` directory, you can also open the `err` file and will notice in the last lines the following:

 ```
 [Wed Nov 22 05:57:01 2023] Finished spliced alignment